giorgiosironi/jenkins-cd-workshop/tutorials/hello_world_repository.md

     ...
 ```

-You can see the Groovy build definition at (https://github.com/jenkins-cd-workshop/hello-world/blob/master/Jenkinsfile).
-It is equivalent to the (docs/hello-world)[previous build we created], but being stored in the project itself it's much easier to maintain and to atomically update when the code changes.
+You can see the Groovy build definition in what is called the [https://github.com/jenkins-cd-workshop/hello-world/blob/master/Jenkinsfile](Jenkinsfile).
+It is equivalent to the [hello-world](previous build we created), but being stored in the project itself it's much easier to maintain and to atomically update when the code changes.